rdpeng/artofdatascience/manuscript/modelbuilding.md

 ## Reacting to Data: Refining Our Expectations

 Okay, so the model and the data don't match very well, as was indicated by the histogram above.
-So what do do?
+So what to do?
 Well, we can either

 1. Get a different model; or